Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: Experiments

 \subsection{Visualization Analysis}

-In this section, we conduct an analysis on the VOC2007 dataset to evaluate the model’s capabilities in localizing discriminative regions and recovering missing labels.
+In this section, we perfom a detailed analysis on the VOC2007 dataset to assess the model’s ability in localizing discriminative regions and recovering missing labels.

-Figure 3 illustrates class-specific attention maps generated by our CLSL method under low-labeling conditions (label rate $p=0.1$).
-As shown in this Figure, image features $F$ can only highlight approximate regions of interest and fail to achieve accurate localization.
-In contrast, refined semantic-aware features enable accurate object localization.
-These results confirm that our CLSL method not only enhances semantic alignment through feature enhancement but also accomplishes accurate region localization, which in turn further improves classification performance, even when annotations are extremely sparse.
+Figure 3 presents label-specific attention maps produced by our CSL method under a low labeling rate (label rate $p=0.1$).
+As shown in this Figure, the initial image features $F$ only coarsely highlight relevant regions and fail to achieve precise localization.
+By contrast, the refined semantic-aware features successfully locatize target objects with high accuracy.
+These results demonstrate that our proposed CSL approach not only strengthens semantic alignment through feature enhancement but also achieves precise region localization, which further contributes to improve classification performance even under extremely sparse annotations.

-Figure 4 illustrates the label recovery results under a known label rate of 0.1.
-As observed in this figure, despite the extremely low label rate (only 0.1), our CLSL method can still effectively localize and recover missing labels.
+Figure 4 displays the label recovery results under a known label rate of 0.1.
+It can be observed that despite the severe label scarcity, our CSL method remains effective in localizing and recovering missing labels.